 Rakshasa Gravecaller | Illustration by Jakub Kasper

-I enjoyed exploit in both Limited and Constructed when it was in Dragons of Tarkir, and the new cards from Crimson Vow seem interesting.
+I enjoyed exploit in both Limited and Constructed during Dragons of Tarkir, and Crimson Vow‘s time as the current set.
 Exploit is on the simple side and I don’t mind a few mechanics that have a smaller range of decision making considering the continued complexity creep found in Magic.

 Let me know on Twitter or in the comments down below what you think of the exploit mechanic.
 Do you want to see it in future sets?
-How excited are you for the mechanic’s return in Crimson Vow?
+How excited would you be if it returned in the next set?
 And don’t forget to check out all our mechanic deep dives over on the Draftsim blog.

 That’s all from me for now.
 Stay safe, stay healthy, and I’ll see you next time!Follow Draftsim for awesome articles and set updates: